karthiks18/myproject/README.md

 #Create a CI/CD Pipeline For a Java App

 In this lab, we are building a continuous delivery (CD) pipeline.
-We are using a very simple application written in Go.
+We are using a very simple application written in Java.
 For the sake of simplicity, we are going to run only one type of test against the code.
 The prerequisites for this lab are as follows:

 This repo consists of a Java Hello World application.
 It shows: